Staff

 Archaeologist | Field Director

-Paul Roschman works for the Mitigation Division.
+Paul Roschman is part of our Field Director Team.
 He earned his Honours BS in Behavioural Sciences: Anthropological Archaeology from Andrews University in 2019.
 He has done field work in Jordan and Ontario, and holds an Applied Research archaeological license from the province of Ontario.

 Archaeologist | Field Director

-Cédric Sabourin works in the Mitigation division.
+Cédric Sabourin is part of our Field Director Team.
 He earned his Honours Bachelor degree in Classics from University of Ottawa, and participated in Classical archaeological excavations in Spain including cemetery investigations and underwater surveys.
 He holds an Applied Research archeological license from the province of Ontario, and has worked with ASI since 2019.

 Dainis Simsons

-Dainis Simsons works in the Operations Division.
+Dainis Simsons works in Operations.
 Dainis earned his BSc (Hon) in Forensic Science with minors in Chemistry and Biology from the University of Ontario Institute of Technology.
 Dainis is currently a technician with the Laboratory team at ASI and has worked in Ontario as a field archaeologist since 2015.

 Christian Sladic